husikl/ist_ros/README.md

 1. Masked image (default)
 * This is the default visualization mode.
 To disable it, add the "--disable_mask_mode" argument when running "visualizer.py".
 2. Image with circles
-* You can visualize the positions of the tracked tool by adding the "--circle_mode" argument when running "visualizer.py".
-This mode displays circles at the tracked tool positions.
+* You can visualize the positions of the tracked target by adding the "--circle_mode" argument when running "visualizer.py".
+This mode displays circles at the tracked target positions.
 For example, to run the visualizer with circle mode enabled, use the following command:
 ```
 python visualizer.py --circle_mode